 Accident victims with TBI risk becoming disconnected from their family and friends.
 They generally can’t cope with a return to work even though their other more obvious injuries have subsided.
 Jobs are lost.
 Financial strain adds to their misery.
 Busy GPs lack the time or patience to look into the possibility of a TBI to explain their patient’s changed behaviour and be inclined to simply put it down to psychological factors.
 It can be a nightmare.
 As a consequence rehabilitation is often denied, or is provided too late to be effective.

-An experienced lawyer who understands TBI will know the viscous circle that a TBI can cause, and explain the types of doctors and assessments that the injured person needs for the brain injury to be properly evaluated.
+An experienced brain injury lawyer who understands TBI will know the viscous circle that a TBI can cause, and explain the types of doctors and assessments that the injured person needs for the brain injury to be properly evaluated.

 3. Mild TBI can be difficult to prove